Veil

 Veling

-for women can be found in many different religions which means
+for women can be found in many different religions which means that

-to understand this we need to go in history.
+this we need to go in history.

 The